 A program that focuses on the principles and techniques of communicating information, ideas, moods, and feelings through the creation of images on photographic film, plates, and digital images and that may prepare individuals to be professional photographic artists.
 Includes instruction in camera and equipment operation and maintenance, film and plate developing, light and composition, films and printing media, color and special effects, photographic art, photographic history, use of computer applications to record or enhance images and applications to the photography of various subjects

-Start your Photography Career!
+Start your Photography Study!

-Career and Average Wage after Photography Program
+Average Wage by Jobs after Photography Program

 Next jobs are possible career after earning Photography certificate/degree.
-The average wage is based on the employment and wage data (May 2019) from Bureau of Labor Statistics (BLS).
-The average annual wage of Art, Drama, and Music Teachers, Postsecondary career is $83,220 and, for Photographers, the average annual income is $45,440.
+The average wage is based on the latest employment and wage data (May 2022) from Bureau of Labor Statistics (BLS).

-Photography Careers and its Average Wage (as of May 2019)
+Photography Careers and its Average Wage (as of May 2023)